AiMecreative/AiMecreative.github.io/source/_posts/ML/UNet.md

 **Up Sampling Kernel:**

 The basic structure of up-sampling contains only one convolutional layer with $1\times 1$ convolutional kernel size and half out-channel.
-The feature map should passes an interpolation layer before get in the convolutional layer.
+The feature map should pass an interpolation layer before getting into the convolutional layer.

 ```python
 def __init__(self, C):